pesterhazy/re-natal-husk/README.md

 Experiment to show how to use the "empty husk" bundle idea to build production bundles for re-natal

+For the problem this is intended to solve see [this repro-repo](https://github.com/jeaye/react-native-packager-bug).

 Feeds index.ios.js.husk.js into the packager, then injects the actual ClojureScript generated bundle.

 This avoids perennial issues with the React Native packager.